TolonUK/Leaflet.EdgeBuffer/README.md

 ## License

-Leaflet.loading is free software and may be redistributed under the MIT License.
+Leaflet.EdgeBuffer is free software and may be redistributed under the MIT License.

  [Leaflet]: https://github.com/Leaflet/Leaflet